Alison Lawrence @UXAlison

 Ruth Ellison @RuthEllison

-Ruth is a design researcher from Canberra, Australia.
-In the last 15 years, she has worked across a range of industries, from airlines, to banks and government, doing research and design.
-She loves doing design research as she's fascinated by what makes people tick and how they interact with technology.
-In her spare time, she makes science and geek themed jewellery under her Crankybot design label, using her lasercutter in her garage.
+Ruth is a design researcher and design leader from Canberra, Australia.
+In the last 16 years, she has worked across a range of industries, from airlines, to banks and government, doing research and design.
+She loves design research as she's fascinated by why people do the things they do, and how technology integrates into people’s lives.
+In her spare time, she makes science and geek themed jewellery under her Crankybot design label, using her lasercutter in her workshop.

 Sara Wachter-Boettcher is a content strategist, writer, and the editor-in-chief of A List Apart.
 An advocate for meaningful, memorable, future-friendly content, Sara is the author of Content Everywhere from Rosenfeld Media, a frequent conference speaker, and an occasional blogger.
 She will scold you for skipping breakfast.